 Myth: Only workplace accidents can qualify for workers’ comp.

 As enumerated above, injuries that qualify for workers’ compensation do not have to occur in the workplace.
 They don’t even have to be caused by sudden accidents.
 Long-term illnesses and work-triggered health conditions may entitle you to compensation, just as long as you can establish that they resulted from someone’s negligence.
-Willens Law Offices can help you effectively establish this crucial element in your claim.
+Willens & Baez can help you effectively establish this crucial element in your claim.

 Myth: You can’t claim compensation if you were partially at fault.